LumoSQL/lumosql/doc/lumo-build-benchmark.md

 common "before" and "after" code which will be included in every test;
 these files must have names `before-test` and `after-test` respectively.

+A backend can add some extra statements to these lists: the special file `not-fork.d/BACKEND/benchmark/before`, if present, runs just after the one in the `sqlite3` directory; and similarly the special file `not-fork.d/BACKEND/benchmark/after`, if present, runs just before the one in the `sqlite3` directory: the idea is that the backend's "before" file executes some extra initialisation after the generic one, and the backend's "after" file does some extra cleanup before the generic one.

 Files matching the pattern `*.test` in directory `not-fork.d/sqlite3/benchmark` contain the individual tests: the benchmark will read these files in lexycographic order to decide which tests to run and in which order; for each test, the